JUSTICE SOCIETY OF AMERICA

 Star-Spangled Comics #7 (Apr.
 1942), All-Star Squadron #63 (Nov.
 1986)

 After a singing career as the Prairie Troubadour, Greg Saunders becomes the Vigilante to avenge the murder of his father.
-NOTES: In pre-Crisis continuity, there was a Vigilante on Earth-1 as well as Earth-2.
-The Earth-1 Vigilante had a similar early history, but was not a member of the Seven Soldiers of Victory; his first appereance (identified as the Earth-1 character) was in Justice League of America #78 (1970) and his 1st chronological app. was in Justice League of America #144 (1977).
+NOTES: In pre-Crisis continuity, there was an Earth-One Vigilante as well; he had a similar early history, but was not a member of the Seven Soldiers of Victory; his first appereance was Justice League of America #78 (1970) and his first chronological appearance was Justice League of America #144 (1977).

 Action Comics #42 (Nov.
 1941)